 But also larger areas, such as the introduction of an employee participation program as well as the recording of working hours for documentation and the reduction of overtime, were introduced.

-Overtime was a point of discussion, especially in the assessment of the common good balance, as the consensus of the team was that it was normal to work a lot in a startup.
-While this may be true, it still reduces the common good balance score and action should be taken to improve in this area in the short to medium term.
+Overtime was a point of discussion, especially in the assessment of the common good balance, as the consensus of the team was that it was normal to work a lot in a start-up.
+While this may be true, it still reduces the value of the common good balance and action should be taken to improve in this area in the short to medium term.

-The last part of the workshop was a short session in individual work.
+The last unit of the workshop was a short session in individual work.

 Here, everyone could answer the above questions in writing.
 Especially for the development of a corporate vision, guided meditations can also help to let oneself be emotionally transported into the future.
 It is important that you mentally put yourself in a distant future, at least 10 years.

-I consider the second question "What points can we implement today to take the first steps?" to be equally important.
-This has led to a number of points actually already being implemented.
+I consider the second question "What points can we implement today to take the first steps?" to be just as important.
+This has led to some points actually already being implemented.

 At the end, everyone transcribed their vision into a shared document and presented it to the group.

 Overall, this part of the workshop produced the fewest concrete results that are noticeable in everyday life.
-In my opinion, it is therefore necessary for sites the management to continue the work on the concretization of the vision and also to let it flow into the company strategy.
+In my opinion, it is therefore necessary on the part of the management to continue working on the concretisation of the vision and to also include it in the company strategy.

 In our specific case, this means:

-The pithy statement comes from Part 1 of the workshop.
+The concise statement comes from Part 1 of the workshop.
 Part 2 helped to show a variety of ways to make this possible.

 In particular, there was agreement to offer free hosting to initiatives and non-profit associations in order to contribute to more equal opportunities.
 Some sponsorships already exist in this area, but this should be further developed.